 Ladakh Bike Trip With Pillion

 There are places where you just cannot go with a pillion, no matter which motorcycle you have and how excellent its condition is.
-Places like Marismak La, Wari La and several other passes in Changthang region are way too high where the machine will just refuse to perform due to lack of oxygen.
+Places like Marismak La, Wari La, and several other passes in the Changthang region are way too high.
+Here, the machine will just refuse to perform due to a lack of oxygen.
 If you have a pillion rider with you, you may want to strike off these places from your itinerary.

 This is of utmost importance.
-Pillion rider seats of some motorcycles like Pulsar or RE Himalayan are a bit too narrow for long rides everyday.
-If your bike falls in the same category then visit a nearby mechanic; or someone who does seats work; and get a bit of cushion added to the rear seat.
-Otherwise your pillion rider will keep complaining about their butt throughout the journey.
+Pillion rider seats of some motorcycles like Pulsar or RE Himalayan are a bit too narrow for long rides every day.
+If your bike falls in the same category then visit a nearby mechanic or someone who does seat work, and get a bit of cushion added to the rear seat.
+Otherwise, your pillion rider will keep complaining about their butt throughout the journey.

 Leave Extra Luggage in Ladakh

 Think about why do you want to ride with a Pillion and then decide whether or not you should do it.
-A few reasons could be,
+A few reasons could be as mentioned below.

-Lack of another machine could be a reason; that you are going with Pillion because there is just one bike available.
-In this case, a wiser choice would be to reach Manali or Srinagar; and rent an additional bike from there for your pillion.
+3. Lack of another machine could be a reason.
+You may be going with Pillion because there is just one bike available.
+In this case, a wiser choice would be to reach Manali or Srinagar and rent an additional bike from there for your pillion.

-All the 4 reasons are however applicable only when you think that your motorcycle is not capable of taking two people to Ladakh.
-If you are confident that it can last the trip then by all means, bring it along.
+All 4 reasons are however applicable only when you think that your motorcycle is not capable of taking two people to Ladakh.
+If you are confident that it can last the trip then, by all means, bring it along.

 Best Bike for Ladakh Trip with Pillion

-I hope the information above was of help.
-If you have any further questions, please feel free to ask in the comment section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on planning a Ladakh bike trip with pillion was of help.
+If you have any further questions, please feel free to ask in the comment section below, or at our Community Forum and I will be glad to answer.